mvysny/mvysny.github.io/_posts/2020-6-24-Vaadin-the-missing-guide.md

 If the file is present multiple times on the classpath, then Vaadin tries to choose which one is the right one (which one is coming from the main project).
-That's unfortunate since sometimes the algorithm fails and backfires unexpectedly, choosing the incorrect file.
+That's unfortunate since sometimes the algorithm fails and backfires unexpectedly, choosing the incorrect file (see [Flow issue #8936](https://github.com/vaadin/flow/issues/8936) for more details).
 This usually happens when a Vaadin addon incorrectly includes the `flow-build-info.json` file in the jar file.
 That's a bug in the addon packaging which need to be fixed and the `flow-build-info.json` file removed from their jar files.